jacobxperez/orch/README.md

 - Run on the sealed orchestration runtime (`orch.wasm`)
 - Inspect every node through introspectable methods

-All orchestration is enforced inside the sealed runtime — developers use Orch; they don’t control it.
+All orchestration is enforced inside the sealed runtime.

 ---